Weather Thermometers – What They Are And How They Work

 Mercury-in-glass thermometers are arguably the oldest and most widely recognized type of thermometer still used on a global scale today.
 It was invented by Daniel Gabriel Fahrenheit in 1714 in Amsterdam.

-The thermometer consists of a glass bulb containing the mercury.
+The thermometer consists of a glass bulb containing mercury.
 A thin glass tube is attached to the top of the bulb.

 The empty space in the thermometer is filled with nitrogen or some other gas with a pressure less than that of the normal atmospheric pressure.
 This allows space for the mercury to expand or contract within the tube.